Sea-to-Sky Highway Improvement Project British Columbia, Canada

 "The Sea-to-Sky Highway Project is aiming to give straighter roads with better sight lines so that there can be more consistent driving speed."

-The highway improvements will result in provision of better sight lines, additional lanes and widened paved shoulders to accommodate cyclists and emergency pull-offs.
-In addition, highly reflective pavement markings (HRPM) are being installed.
+In addition, highly reflective pavement markings (HRPM) were installed.
 The HRPMs are five times more reflective when compared to traditional highway paint and provide more visibility on dark, rainy nights.

 The constructed chain-up areas can be used by motorists to pull off and install traction devices when required.
 The slope management plans implemented reduce falling rock from reaching the highway.
 The rocks on the highway will be regularly inspected and scaled under the annual maintenance programme.